UNICEF public partnerships

 But we can’t do it alone.
 Partnerships are essential to bring lifesaving support to children and their families.
 Our partners include governments, United Nations (UN) agencies, international financial institutions and other multilateral organizations, especially through Global Programme Partnerships.
 Together, we advocate for and with children, help countries set agendas that prioritize their rights, and mobilize resources to deliver on the Sustainable Development Goals and UNICEF’s strategic plan.

 Because UNICEF is funded entirely by voluntary contributions, we rely on the commitment of our partners – especially in the public sector.
-In 2018, public-sector partners contributed US$5 billion to UNICEF’s US$6.7 billion total revenue.1
+In 2019, public-sector partners contributed US$4.74 billion to UNICEF’s US$6.4 billion total income.1 Learn more about types of funding to UNICEF.

 UNICEF’s public-sector partners